Perfect Copositive Matrices: Polytopal Representations

 The rest follows from Lemma~\ref{lem:lfp-rec} and~\ref{lem:dickinson}. \end{proof}

-To end this section we want to shortly discuss an application of Theorem~\ref{thm:rcop-poly}.
-In~\cite[Section 2.2]{dsv-2021} it was shown that the interior of \( \copn \) satisfies
+To end this section, we shortly discuss an application: In~\cite[Section 2.2]{dsv-2021} it was shown that the interior of \(\copn \) satisfies

-(which generalizes the classical case, where we have \( \interior\sngeo=\cone\sR\setminus\{0\} \)).
-Hence Theorem~\ref{thm:rcop-poly} now gives us a kind of discretization of \( \copn \) in terms of the vertices and rays of \( \sR_\cop \).
-Using duality we in particular a new and interesting representation of \( \cpn \) in terms of perfect copositive matrices. \begin{corollary}
+(which generalizes the classical case, where we have \(\interior\sngeo=\cone\sR\setminus\{0\} \)).
+Hence Theorem~\ref{thm:rcop-poly} now gives us a~kind of discretization of \(\copn \) in terms of the vertices and rays of \(\sR_\cop \).
+Using duality, we find a~new and interesting representation of \(\cpn \) in terms of perfect copositive matrices. \begin{corollary}

 \end{corollary}